Web hosting is where all your files are stored so people can access your website.

 These can be very appealing to those people that are on a tight budget.
 Spending $5 a month might not fit into everyone’s budget.
-Sure, there free hosting companies.
+Sure, there are free hosting companies.
 They do serve a good purpose, though.
 You can use them, but they have lots of limitations on resource usage.
-Two hosts that come to mind are AwardSpace and Ultra Web Hosting.
+Two free hosts that come to mind are AwardSpace and Ultra Web Hosting.

 What’s great about them is you can upgrade to a paid web hosting plan.

 So Many Different Types of Web Hosting.
 Which One Should I Choose?